a5c-ai/a5c/CONTRIBUTING.md

 If you must bypass locally (e.g., to unblock a hotfix), you can temporarily set one of:

 ```
+# Pre-commit bypass
 SKIP_PRECOMMIT=1 git commit -m "wip: bypass pre-commit"
 # or
 A5C_SKIP_PRECOMMIT=1 git commit -m "wip: bypass pre-commit"

+# Pre-push bypass
+SKIP_PREPUSH=1 git push
+# or
+A5C_SKIP_PREPUSH=1 git push
 ```

-The script also recognizes the legacy `SKIP_CHECKS=1`.
+The scripts also recognize the legacy `SKIP_CHECKS=1` in some hooks.
 Use the explicit vars above when possible.
 Please follow up with a separate commit to address issues.

 ### Configuration